Clinical and Translational Research Ethics Consultation (ClinTREC)

-This consultation service is available free-of-charge to basic, clinical and translational researchers in any position — graduate student or medical student, postdoctoral or clinical fellow, faculty and research staff (e.g., study coordinator, nursing staff, research assistant, technician).
+The ClinTREC service is available free-of-charge to basic, clinical and translational researchers in any position — graduate student or medical student, postdoctoral or clinical fellow, consultant or research staff (for example, study coordinator, nursing staff or research technician).

-A research ethics consultation can be requested at any stage of the research process; however, investigators who think there may be ethical, social or policy implications related to their research are encouraged to make contact early in the process.
-Ongoing communication with consultants allows investigators to incorporate best practices into their research designs "up front" and avoid delays.
-More information can be found in the Research Ethics Consultation Service brochure (PDF).
+Scientists and clinical investigators can seek ClinTREC assistance at any stage of the research process, though investigators who think there may be complex ethical, social or policy issues related to their research are encouraged to make contact early in the research design process.
+Ongoing communication with ClinTREC staff can help researchers incorporate best practices into their research designs at the earliest stages, potentially avoiding delays in obtaining research approvals or initiating subject recruitment.

 - "I am the principal investigator for a clinical trial and would like to recruit subjects for this study from my practice.
-What precautions need to be taken regarding perceived or real conflict of interest?"
+What precautions need to be taken to address potential conflicts of interest?"

-- "What are the potential ethical implications of putting a human neuronal stem cell into the brain of a developing mouse embryo?"
+- "What are the potential ethical issues associated with putting a human neuronal stem cell into the brain of a developing mouse embryo?"